ENCCS/intermediate-mpi/content/one-sided-routines.rst

        Displacement units.
 If ``disp_unit = 1``, then displacements are computed in bytes.
-The use of displacement units can help with code readability and is essential for correctness on heterogeneous systems, where the sizes of the basis types might differ between processes.
+The use of displacement units can help with code readability and is essential for correctness on heterogeneous systems, where the sizes of the basic types might differ between processes.
 See also :ref:`derived-datatypes`.
    ``info``
        An info object, which can be used to provide optimization hints to the